aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/SECURITY.md

 ## Supported Versions

-All 0.x versions are supported.
+All released versions are supported.
 Master branch is also supported.
 Develop branch is unsupported.

 | Version | Supported          |